 This recipe makes the perfect amount if you’re feeding a small group or just want something sweet to enjoy throughout the week!
 Before we get started, just make sure your bananas are ripe.

 They should be brown and spotty which means they’re naturally sweet since this recipe doesn’t have a ton of added sugar.
 Just the right amount!
-If you love this recipe, try my banana bread cookies next!
+If you love this recipe, try my banana bread cookies, gluten free bundt cake or red velvet marble cake next!

 How to make gluten free banana cake